enspiral-root-systems/coop-constitution/README.md

 15.4.1 The board may appoint a director to fill a casual vacancy.

-15.4.2 The board may appoint one or more persons who have specific skills or represents the community of Loomio users, as additional directors, provided that the total number of directors will not exceed 14.
+15.4.2 The board may appoint one or more persons who have specific skills or represents the community of Root Systems users, as additional directors, provided that the total number of directors will not exceed 14.

 15.4.3 A director appointed under this clause 15.4 holds office until the next annual meeting, but may stand for elections at that meeting.